Identifying resources to support family caregivers

 Consiglio: Chase added that caregivers should ask questions to home health care nurses, such as how best to use certain equipment or which room in the house is most appropriate for various tasks.
 In addition, social workers, senior centers and respite services can also help support undertrained and overburdened caregivers.

-Chase: “Part of the goal with my research is to answer the question of how do we successfully engage these caregivers to help them understand them understand the health care system, to help them access the resources that they need and to help them understand some of the activities they’re doing so that they can help support that patient better.”
+Chase: “Part of the goal with my research is to answer the question of how do we successfully engage these caregivers to help them understand the health care system, to help them access the resources that they need and to help them understand some of the activities they’re doing so that they can help support that patient better.”

 Consiglio: I’m Brian Consiglio, with a Spotlight on Mizzou.